Math modelling major

 Evaluation: projects and final written exam

-This course has 2 purposes.
-The first one is to teach linear algebra tools that can be usefull in the studies of biological systems.
-For instance the notions of:
+The purpose of this course is twofold.
+The first part of the course will concern linear algebra tools that can be useful in the studies of biological systems.
+Cite for instance the notions of

-- Iterative methods, rate of convergence of vectorial sequences
+- Interative methods, rate of convergence of vectorial sequences

 - Matrix reduction, Power method and Perron-Frobenius theorem

-The second purpose of the course is to review and further study the notion and properties of differential equations and systems of differential equations which underlie the main continuous models used in biology (dynamics of populations or cells, biochemical processes, etc.).
-We will address both qualitative (existence, global existence, equilibria, stability of the equilibria,, long-time behavior) and quantitative (positivity, parameter dependency) properties of the considered models.
+The second part of the course will be devoted to revision and deepening of the notion and properties of differential equations and systems of differential equations which underlie the main continuous models used in biology (dynamics of populations or cells, biochemical processes, etc.).
+We will address both qualitative (existence, global existence, equilibria, stability of the equilibria, long-time behavior) and quantitative (positivity, parameter dependency) properties of the considered models.

 In parallel to this theoretical study, numerical approximation will be studied and implemented during the computer sessions.
 Practicals will consist in using Python specialised libraries as scipy.integrate in order to visualise trajectories and systems behaviours.